 - 1. Participation: students will be expected to view presentations, participate in discussions, and complete quizzes, assignments, and exams. - 2.
-Written Assignments: All students will be required to submit written assignments that will require outside research and scientific writing.
-Students taking the course for graduate credit will have expanded assignments as described below. - 3.
+Written Assignment: All students will be required to submit written assignments that will require outside research and scientific writing. - 3.
 Exam format: Exams will consist of primarily multiple-choice questions with the possibility of additional formats (i.e. True/False, Matching, short essay).